 Can face masks prevent coronavirus?
-The UK have two cases confirmed but how can we protect ourselves against the symptoms?
+With over 93,000 cases now reported in the UK, people are looking for the best ways to protect protect against the symptoms?
+But do the masks work?
 Here’s everything you need to know.

-Coronavirus has officially been confirmed in the UK and as everyone begins taking precautions to protect themselves from the virus symptoms, it seems surgical face masks are becoming the most popular method of protection.
+With everyone taking precautions to protect themselves from the virus symptoms, it seems surgical face masks are one of the most popular and common methods of protection.

-But can face masks really protect us from coronavirus?
+But do face masks really protect people from coronavirus?
 And can they help keep us away from virus symptoms?

 Here’s everything you need to know about how effective they really are: